pulumi/registry/themes/default/content/registry/packages/minio/installation-configuration.md

     ```

 Remember to pass `--secret` when setting `minio:minioAccessKey` and `minio:minioSecretKey` so that they are properly encrypted.
 The complete list of
-configuration parameters is in the [Minio provider README](https://github.com/pulumi/pulumi-minio/blob/master/README.md).
+configuration parameters is in the [MinIO provider README](https://github.com/pulumi/pulumi-minio/blob/master/README.md).